 The number of children with attention deficit hyperactivity disorder (ADHD) has been rising sharply for about a decade.
-Currently, 11 percent of U.S. children have been diagnosed with ADHD.
+Currently, of U.S. children have been diagnosed with ADHD.
 That’s a 42 percent increase in nine years.

 There are many theories bouncing around the medical community to try to explain this increase.